E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 ### Collection and Tarfile Creation

-The expanded manifest file, detailing every item to be included, is copied into a single location "<your current directory>/RELOC/" by the above "0_mk_package.sh" control script with
+The expanded manifest file, individually detailing every item to be included, is copied into a single location `"<your current directory>/RELOC/"` by the above "0_mk_package.sh" control script with

 `    Relocation_Collection.sh <manifest_file> <relocdir>`